appsecnz/appsecnz.github.io/conference/index.md

 ## Training

 In addition to the main conference on Friday and Saturday, we are pleased to be offer training opportunities on Wednesday and Thursday, at the same venue.
-The **[Call for Training](https://papercall.io/appsecnz2021-training)** is now open, and closes on 15 December.
+The **[Call for Training](https://papercall.io/appsecnz2021-training)** is now open, and closes at 12:30 on 4 December.
 We are encouraging training proposals for face-to-face, instructor-remote, or fully online courses, with a mix of half-day, one-day, and two-day offerings.

 **Training Fees:**